USDA-ARS-GBRU/GuideMaker/README.md

 <h1 style="color: #FA4616" >GuideMaker</h1>

-**GuideMaker: Software to design CRISPR-Cas guide RNA pools in non-model genomes?** 🦠 🧬
+**GuideMaker: Software to design CRISPR-Cas guide RNA pools in non-model genomes** 🦠 🧬

 CRISPR-Cas systems have expanded the possibilities for gene editing in bacteria and eukaryotes.
 There are many excellent tools for designing the CRISPR-Cas guide RNAs for model organisms with standard Cas enzymes.
 GuideMaker is intended as a fast and easy-to-use design tool for atypical projects with 1) non-standard Cas enzymes, 2) non-model organisms, or 3) projects that need to design a panel of guide RNAs (gRNA) for genome-wide screens.